Achievable logoAchievable logo

 • Third-party effort

-Amazon common stock meets the 4-prong Howey Test, and therefore is a security.
-For test purposes, it’s important to understand the legal definition and characteristics of a security, plus the typical security types available in the market.
+Amazon common stock meets all four prongs, so it’s a security.
+For test purposes, you’ll want to understand the legal definition and characteristics of a security, along with the typical security types available in the market.

 • Insurance products (unless variable*)